teralove/party-death-markers/README.md

 * You have to be present for the markers to spawn.

 ## Info:
 * No you cannot pickup the item, it's fake.
-Spawned client-side just for the visual effect to easily find dead people.
-Also only you can see it.
+Spawned client-side just for the visual effect and only you can see them.
 * Any item can be spawned, such as relic pieces which have different visual effects.
 See index.js for list.